-3.1 Teramac Hardware
+3.1.
+Teramac hardware

 Teramac is scalable, with systems comprising one to sixteen boards.
 Figure 6 shows four Teramac boards with the attached controller boards and the board to board connections.
-A full sixteen-board system is capable of running user designs with one million gates at speeds typically in the range of one megahertz.
+A full sixteen-board system is capable of running user designs with one million gates at speeds typically in the range of 1 MHz.

-A custom field-programmable gate array (FPGA), called Plasma [ACC+96], supplies the majority of Teramac's programmable resources: gates, crossbars, and multi-ported register files.
-Groups of twenty-seven FPGAs are assembled into large multi-chip modules (MCMs) [AK94] (see Figure 7).
+A custom field-programmable gate array (FPGA), called Plasma [13], supplies the majority of Teramac's programmable resources: gates, crossbars, and multi-ported register files.
+Groups of 27 FPGAs are assembled into large multi-chip modules (MCMs) [14] (see Fig. 7).
 Each board contains four MCMs.
-Each board also contains four dual-ported two-megaword by 32-bit RAM's; thus, Teramac's memory resources are very ample in both capacity and bandwidth.
+Each board also contains four dual-ported two-megaword by 32 bit RAM's; thus, Teramac's memory resources are very ample in both capacity and bandwidth.